AIChem-ShenWang/MMHRP-GCL-Code/README.md

   * BH, Suzuki, AT, SNAR，ELN: The files named after the datasets in 4 HTE cases include the training and testing code for MMHRP-GCL, as well as the training test code for the replicated SOTA model, and a challenging dataset (ELN) containing the code for MMHRP-GCL.

   * Interpretability: Codes for generating model interpretability results

+  * LVA: Codes and results for the analysis of latent vetors in different modality

 * models folder: